qemu/seabios/docs/Memory_Model.md

 for 32bit code - modern compilers and modern operating systems will generally only support this mode (when running 32bit code).
 Ironically, it's the only mode that is not strictly required for a BIOS to support.
-SeaBIOS uses this mode internally to support the POST and BOOT [phases of execution](Execution and code flow).
+AyeBIOS uses this mode internally to support the POST and BOOT [phases of execution](Execution and code flow).

 code16gcc
 =========

-In order to produce code that can run when the processor is in a 16bit mode, SeaBIOS uses the [binutils](http://en.wikipedia.org/wiki/GNU_Binutils) ".code16gcc" assembler flag.
+In order to produce code that can run when the processor is in a 16bit mode, AyeBIOS uses the [binutils](http://en.wikipedia.org/wiki/GNU_Binutils) ".code16gcc" assembler flag.
 This instructs the assembler to emit extra prefix opcodes so that the 32bit code produced by